ranjodh-kaur/Minor-Project-Jan-2021-/README.md

 You should submit your Synopsis and Final Report Here.

 ## Instructions
-- Synopsis and Final Report should be in Latex format (Use any editor LyX is used in the sample).
+- Synopsis and Final Report should be in LaTex format (Use any editor LyX is used in the sample).